mrmendoza-dev/cryptotracker-legacy/README.md

 - Documentation and guides for adding your own API keys to comply with CoinGecko's API rules

 ## All-in-One Cryptocurrency App
-##### Cryptocurrency data for over 10,000 cryptocurrencies, Modeled after CoinMarketCap and CoinGecko, and using data from different APIs including CoinGecko, CryptoNews, and Etherscan.
-Research cryptocurrencies, track your portfolio, and find related news.
+- Cryptocurrency data for over 10,000 cryptocurrencies.
+- Modeled after CoinMarketCap and CoinGecko, and using data from different APIs including CoinGecko, CryptoNews, and Etherscan.
+- Research cryptocurrencies, track your portfolio, and find related news.
-##### Built as a test to practice frontend development.
+- Built as a test to practice frontend development.
 Written mainly in React and deployed on Netlify with no backend.

 ![Example image](./src/assets/images/example.png)